BlockchainCommons/envelope-cli-swift/Transcripts/4-DID-TRANSCRIPT.md

 So now he can correspond with Alice knowing that she is in fact, the entity, that Example Ledger has on record.

-Next transcript is on [Existence Proofs](5-EXISTENCE-PROOFS-TRANSCRIPT.md).
+Next transcript is on [Inclusion Proofs](5-INCLUSION-PROOFS-TRANSCRIPT.md).